-In addition to being the principal oboist of the Annapolis Symphony Orchestra, Maryland Symphony Orchestra, Post-Classical Ensemble, and Baltimore Chamber Orchestra, Fatma Daglar has held the position of assistant principal oboe with the Louisville Orchestra and has performed on oboe and English horn with the Baltimore Symphony Orchestra, Richmond Symphony Orchestra, Wolf Trap Opera Orchestra, Harrisburg Symphony Orchestra, Delaware Symphony Orchestra, Washington Concert Opera Orchestra, National Philharmonic Orchestra, Britt Festival Orchestra, among many others.
-Some recent highlights in solo work include Richard Strauss, John Harbison, Lukas Foss and Vaughn Williams oboe concertos.
+Fatma Daglar is the oboist of the acclaimed wind quintet, Zéphyros Winds.
+In addition to being the principal oboist of Annapolis Symphony Orchestra, Maryland Symphony Orchestra, Post-Classical Ensemble, Washington Concert Opera, Wolftrap Opera and Maryland Lyric Opera Orchestras, she has also held the position of assistant principal oboe with the Louisville Orchestra and has performed on oboe and English horn with the Baltimore Symphony Orchestra, Richmond Symphony Orchestra, and many others.
+Some recent highlights in solo work include Martinu, Richard Strauss, John Harbison, Lukas Foss and Vaughn Williams oboe concertos.
 She has toured and performed throughout the United States, Japan and China.

-An enthusiastic advocate of historical performance, she studied baroque oboe at the Oberlin Baroque Performance Institute and has appeared with the Washington Bach Consort, Ama Deus Ensemble, Brandywine Baroque, Modern Musick, and Bach Sinfonia.
+On baroque oboe, she has performed with the Washington Bach Consort, Opera Lafayette, Ama Deus Ensemble, Brandywine Baroque, Modern Musick, and Bach Sinfonia.

 Fatma Daglar attended the Robert College of Istanbul and the Istanbul University Conservatory of Music, where she received her Bachelor’s Degree in Music and Oboe Performance.
-She also holds a Master’s Degree and a Graduate Performance Diploma in Oboe Performance from the Peabody Conservatory, where she studied with Sara Watkins.
-She also teaches at Towson University, St. Mary’s College of Maryland, and the Peabody Preparatory.
+She also holds a Master’s Degree and a Graduate Performance Diploma in Oboe Performance from the Peabody Conservatory.

 B.A.
 Music and Oboe Performance, Istanbul University Conservatory of Music